VincentC75/Coursera_Getting_Cleaning_Data/CodeBook.md

 ## Data transformations

-The following steps are followed to transmom the data
+The following steps are followed to transform the data

 1. Load and join this data which is split in a testing and training set
 1. Load labels for the features from description files and assign appropriate column names, filtering symbols.